lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 .. warning:: Downloading via HTTP and not verifying the image can lead to hours of frustration with even the developers quite confused what is happening with your system.
 With just one bit of the image flipped it will cause massive frustration and a failed install.

-To do this the easiest way is the command line is to run for 64 bit lubuntu 19.04
+To do this the easiest way is the command line is to run for 64 bit Lubuntu 19.04

 .. code::